MagnusOpera/PresqueYaml/README.md

 <table><tr><td>It's probably not exhaustive !
 Again, `PresqueYaml` does not pretend to support full Yaml specification.
 You have been warned if you heavily rely on this.</td></tr></table>

 ## Blocks
-`PresqueYaml` only supports explicit nested blocks as follow.
+`PresqueYaml` only supports explicit and proper nested blocks as follow.

 ```
 +--[block1]-------------x